DoryeLEsteras/QuantumTools/docs/source/user_guide/create_inputs/create_wt.rst

 =====

 This is another script working in the interface between softwares.
 In particular, Wannier90-WannierTools.
 Given WannierTools inputs are complex and allow to do many different calculations, this script does not provide a complete input, but provides a template containing all the necessary parameters you can be interested in.
 It saves time and avoids missing important flags.

 .. code-block:: console

-   create_wt.py -win qe.win
+   create_wt.py -win /mydir/qe.win

 Options
 =======